Zorn's lemma: Zorn's lemma implies the axiom of choice

-Essentially the same proof also shows that Zorn's lemma implies the well-ordering theorem: take $P$ to be the set of all well-ordered subsets of a given set $X$ and then shows a maximal element of $P$ is $X$.
+Essentially the same proof also shows that Zorn's lemma implies the well-ordering theorem: take $P$ to be the set of all well-ordered subsets of a given set $X$, ordered by initial segments, and then shows a maximal element of $P$ is $X$.
+For a proof of the converse (in the form of the maximal principle), see Hausdorff maximal principle § Proof from the well-ordering theorem.